chas-academy/u08-business-idea-team1-bokmalarna/readme.md

 ### **Node.js and MongoDB**

-We are user Express nodjs and mongoDB as our backend.
+We are using Express nodjs and mongoDB as our backend.
 To get started you'll need to cd into the backend folder and type npm i or yarn add.
 After you have installed all the dependencys you can start the server by typeing npm run start.

 ### **React app**

+We are using React js as out frontend.
+To get started you'll need to cd into the frontend folder and type npm i or yarn add.
+After you have installed all the dependencys you can start the server by typeing npm start.

 ### **Cypress testing**